lastnpcalex/ClaudeMask/README.md

   - Simpler management of multiple character personas
 - **Organized Folder Structure**:
   - Each character can have its own folder with dedicated configuration
-  - Example personas included (see Nyx Void and Her Fangs in the `/characters/` folder)
+  - Example personas included (see characters in the `/characters/` folder)

 ### **Robust Error Handling & Stability**
 - **Heartbeat System**: Monitors connection health to prevent shard timeouts